phillipsnick/nickphillips.co/README.md

 # nickphillips.co

-Source for nickphillips.co portfolio website.
+Source for nickphillips.co blog and portfolio website.

-Includes full development VM environment provisioning with Vagrant and Chef.
+Includes full development VM environment provisioning with [Vagrant](https://www.vagrantup.com/) and [Chef](https://www.getchef.com/).
+Tested with [Test Kitchen](https://github.com/test-kitchen/test-kitchen).

-notes: symfony2, angularjs, test kitchen, doctrine?
+Server side application built in PHP using Symfony2 and Doctrine 2 using a mySQL database.
+Frontend build using AngularJS and Bootstrap (LESS).

 __STATUS:__ huge work in progress currently ;)